 2. End with supporting documents

 All business plans should start with an executive summary and end with your supporting documents—an appendix of key numbers and other details that support your plan.
+These are the key business plan elements that should start and end your plan.

 At a minimum, your appendix should include your financial forecasts and budgets.
 Typically, you should include a Profit & Loss statement, a Cash Flow forecast, and a Balance Sheet.